Epsom: Further and Higher Education

 The Epsom campus of the University for the Creative Arts was founded as the Epsom Technical Institute & School of Art in 1896.
 The original building in Church Street was designed by John Hatchard-Smith in the English Renaissance style and was financed by public subscription.
 It moved to new premises in Ashley Road in 1973 and merged with the West Surrey College of Art and Design to form the Surrey Institute of Art and Design in 1994.
 The combined institution was granted university college status in 1999.
 In 2005, it merged with the Kent Institute of Art and Design to become the University for the Creative Arts.

 Laine Theatre Arts is an independent performing arts college, founded by Betty Laine in 1974.
 It prepares students for careers in professional musical theatre and teaches the core skills of dance, singing and acting.
 Alumni include Victoria Beckham, Kerry Ellis, Ben Richards and Sarah Hadland.

 Maintained schools

 Blenheim High School opened in 1997 and it became an academy in 2012.

-Glyn School was founded as the Epsom County School in 1927 and became a grammar school in 1944.
+Glyn School was founded as the Epsom County School in 1927 and became a boys' grammar school in 1944.
 It was renamed Glyn Grammar School in 1954, after Sir Arthur Glyn, the first chairman of the school Governing Body.
-It became a comprehensive school in 1976 and its name changed again to Glyn/ADT School of Technology in 1994.
+It became a boys' comprehensive school in 1976 and its name changed again to Glyn/ADT School of Technology in 1994.
 The school gained academy status in 2011.

 Rosebery School was opened in 1921 as the Epsom County Secondary School for Girls.
 In 1927, it moved to its current site on land donated by Lord Rosebery, acquiring its present name at the same time.
 It became an academy in 2011.